canonical/launchpad-manual/docs/user/explanation/teams/creating-and-running-teams.rst

 There are four kinds of membership policies that control who and how a user or team can become a member.
-The choice of policy reflects the need to build a community (``inclusive``) versus the need to control control Launchpad projects, branches, and PPAs (``exclusive``).
+The choice of policy reflects the need to build a community (``inclusive``) versus the need to control Launchpad projects, branches, and PPAs (``exclusive``).

 Open
 ~~~~

-Membership is inclusive; any user or team can join, and noapproval is required.
+Membership is inclusive; any user or team can join, and no approval is required.

 Delegated
 ~~~~~~~~~